Dorian1jay/music-project-tutorial/README.md

 a javascript drum machine

-Basic javascript drum machine with 6 samples .It also contains some basic animation in the form of bubbles that are the same color of the sampple pressed.
+Basic javascript drum machine with 6 samples .It also contains some basic animation in the form of bubbles that are the same color of the sample pressed.